Helioviewer-Project/python-api/docs/installation.rst

 .. warning::

-    Users of the Anaconda Python distribution should follow the instructions for :ref:`anaconda_install`.
+    Users of any conda distribution should follow the instructions for :ref:`conda_install`.

 To install ``hvpy`` with `pip <https://pip.pypa.io/en/stable/>`_, run::